eljojo/faircamp-fork/src/manual/reference/02 Releases.md

 for single releases).
-Note that if there are multiple images in the release directory and you don't explicitly choose which of them is the cover in your manifest, faircamp will use a simple heuristic to choose which of them it picks as the cover: "cover.jpg" before "front.jpg" before "albumg.jpg", and after that it will pick randomly.
-Note that it can also be ".png" or another format, only the filename before the extension is considered.
+Note that if there are multiple images in the release directory and you don't explicitly choose which of them is the cover in your manifest, faircamp will use a simple heuristic to choose which of them it picks as the cover: "cover.jpg" before "front.jpg" before "album.jpg", and after that it will pick randomly.
+Note that it can also be ".png" or another format, only the filename before the extension is considered, and case is disregarded as well, so it can also be "Cover.jpg", for instance.

 If your release has multiple principal artists (e.g. a split EP), instead of `artist: Alice` you can also use the following to make faircamp present two